Lisa C. Fong, K.C.

 - College of Midwives of British Columbia v.
 MaryMoon, 2020 BCCA 224;

 - Reference re: the Environmental Management Act, S.C.C.
-Court File No. 38682, January 16, 2020 [concerning proposed amendments to B.C.’s Environmental Management Act – representing Heiltsuk First Nation as an Intervenor]
+Court File No. 38682, January 16, 2020 [concerning proposed amendments to B.C.’s Environmental Management Act – representing Heiltsuk First Nation as an Intervenor];

 - College of Physicians and Surgeons of British Columbia v.
-Health Professions Review Board, 2019 BCSC 539 [Feldman]
+Health Professions Review Board, 2019 BCSC 539 [Feldman];

 - College of Physicians and Surgeons of British Columbia v.
-Health Professions Review Board, 2018 BCSC 2021 [Dawson]
+Health Professions Review Board, 2018 BCSC 2021 [Dawson];

 - Maroofi v.
 College of Physicians and Surgeons of British Columbia, 2017 BCSC 1558 and Maroofi v.
-Health Professions Review Board, 2020 BCSC 1243
+Health Professions Review Board, 2020 BCSC 1243;

 - Gitxaala Nation and others v.
-Her Majesty the Queen, 2016 FCA 187 [duty to consult on Northern Gateway Enbridge pipeline]
+Her Majesty the Queen, 2016 FCA 187 [duty to consult on Northern Gateway Enbridge pipeline];

-- Ktunaxa Nation v British Columbia (SCC file 36664; appeal of 2015 BCCA 352) [aboriginal spirituality – intervenor factum]
+- Ktunaxa Nation v British Columbia (SCC file 36664; appeal of 2015 BCCA 352) [aboriginal spirituality – intervenor factum];

 - Scott v.
-College of Massage Therapists, 2016 BCCA 180 [interim suspension]
+College of Massage Therapists, 2016 BCCA 180 [interim suspension];

 - College of Massage Therapists of BC v.
-Martin (CMTBC Discipline Committee 2015) [sexual misconduct and penalty decisions]
+Martin (CMTBC Discipline Committee 2015) [sexual misconduct and penalty decisions];

-- Cohen Commission on the Inquiry into the Decline of Fraser River Sockeye Salmon (2010-2011)
+- Cohen Commission on the Inquiry into the Decline of Fraser River Sockeye Salmon (2010-2011);

-- Public Commission on Legal Aid (2010)
+- Public Commission on Legal Aid (2010);

 - Newman v.
-Halstead, 2006 BCSC 65 [defamation of professionals]
+Halstead, 2006 BCSC 65 [defamation of professionals]; and

 - Stuart v.
-British Columbia College of Teachers, 2005 BCSC 645 [competence]
+British Columbia College of Teachers, 2005 BCSC 645 [competence].

 Lisa works with First Nations on law reform, which in recent years has included Canada’s Indigenous consultations on the Canadian Environmental Assessment Act, the Fisheries Act, the Navigation Protection Act, the National Energy Board Act, the Pilotage Act, and the Oil Tanker Moratorium Act, and British Columbia’s Environmental Assessment Act.